THE SPIRIT OF GRACE

 It is while digging deep into God’s Word that the Holy Spirit will open your eyes of understanding to the inexhaustible riches of grace.

-Second, the Holy Spirit speaks, leads, guides, directs or instructs the believers through audible voice, inner voice, prompting, tugging, or witness in the believers’ born-again spirits.
+Second, the Holy Spirit speaks, leads, guides, directs or instructs the believers through an audible voice, inner voice, prompting, tugging, or witness in the believers’ born-again spirits.

-The Holy Spirit is not a mere influence, power or force of God.
-On the contrary, the Holy Spirit is a living and divine person with intellect, knowledge, will and emotions (John 16:13-15).
+The Holy Spirit is not a mere influence, power, or force of God.
+On the contrary, the Holy Spirit is a living and divine Person with intellect, knowledge, will, and emotions (John 16:13-15).

 One of the primary ways to position yourself to hear the voice of the Holy Spirit is to still or quieten your mind.
 Your mind is naturally boisterous or agitated.
 Therefore, it needs to be quietened for you to hear the voice of the Holy Spirit in your spirit.

 The Scripture commands you to “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth!”
 (Psa.
 46:10 NKJV).